Japan to bolster military, boost Asia ties to counter China

 Abe's government also vows to review Japan's ban on weapons exports, a move that could reinvigorate struggling defence contractors like Mitsubishi Heavy Industries Ltd and Kawasaki Heavy Industries Ltd.

-The policies, including a five-year military build-up and a 10-year defence guideline, call for stronger air and maritime surveillance capabilities and improved ability to defend far-flung islands through such steps as setting up a marine unit, buying unarmed surveillance drones and putting a unit of E-2C early-warning aircraft on Okinawa island in the south.
+The policies, including a five-year military buildup plan and a 10-year defence guideline, call for stronger air and maritime surveillance capabilities and improved ability to defend far-flung islands through such steps setting up a marine unit, buying unarmed surveillance drones and putting a unit of E-2C early-warning aircraft on Okinawa island in the south.

-Japan will budget 23.97 trillion yen ($232.4 billion) over the coming five years for defence, up from 23.37 trillion yen from the previous five years.
+Japan will budget 23.97 trillion yen (142.4 billion pounds) over the coming five years for defence spending, up from 23.37 trillion yen from the previous five years.

 Under current procurement practices, the five-year spending would have been 24.67 trillion yen, but the government expects to save 700 billion yen from streamlining procedures to cut costs, officials said.

-China's Xinhua news agency said they were clearly aimed at China and it warned Japan against "big-power geopolitics".
+The Japanese plans are sure to anger China, which has already criticised drafts of the policies.

-"If Japan really hopes to return itself to the ranks of a 'normal country', it should face up to its aggression in history and cooperate with its Asian neighbours instead of angering them with rounds and rounds of unwise words and policies," state-run Xinhua said.
+"China is closely watching Japan's security strategy and policy direction," China's Foreign Ministry spokesman, Hong Lei, said on Wednesday.
+"Japan's unreasonable criticism of China's normal maritime activities and its hyping up of the China threat has hidden political motives."

-Past Japanese governments have stretched the limits of a post-war Constitution that renounces war and says Japan will never have an army or navy.
-Abe wants to go further, including lifting a ban on fighting overseas or aiding an ally under attack.
+Past Japanese governments have stretched the limits of a postwar Constitution that renounces war and says Japan will never have an army or navy.
+Abe wants to go further, including lifting a ban on fighting overseas or aiding an ally under attack, such as a U.S. Navy ship attacked by a North Korean missile.

 CASH TO FOLLOW?